+To cover the living requirements of Swiss residents receiving AHV and IV benefits.

+Pecuniary benefits

+Annual supplementary benefits equivalent to the difference between spending recognised by law and imputable income.

+Within the framework of recognised expenditure, in the case of persons living at home the vital minimum is as follows:

+For single persons CHF 19,610 For married couples CHF 29,415 For 1st child CHF 7,200 under age 11 CHF 10,260 above age 11 For the 2nd child CHF 6,000 under age 11 CHF 10,260 above age 11 For the 3rd child CHF 5,000 under age 11 CHF 6,840 above age 11 For the 4th child CHF 4,165 under age 11 CHF 6,840 above age 11 For each further child CHF 3,470 under age 11 CHF 3,420 above age 11

+In addition, health insurance premiums are taken into account in the calculation of supplementary benefits as an item of expenditure corresponding to the actual premium, but to not more than the average regional premium.

+Benefits in kind

+Reimbursement of illness and disability costs to the extent that these are not already covered by an insurance.

+Supplementary benefits are financed by the federal and cantonal authorities.

+Disbursement

-Purpose To cover the living requirements of Swiss residents receiving AHV and IV benefits.
-Insurance benefits Pecuniary benefits Annual supplementary benefits equivalent to the difference between spending recognised by law and imputable income.
-Within the framework of recognised expenditure, in the case of persons living at home the vital minimum is as follows: For single persons CHF 19,450 For married couples CHF 29,175 For orphans CHF 10,170 For the first two children, each CHF 10,170 For two further children, each CHF 6,780 For each further child CHF 3,390 Financing/Contributions Benefits in kind Reimbursement of illness and disab are not already covered by an insur Supplementary benefits are finance authorities. ance.
-Disbursement Disbursement of supplementary benefits is handled by the cantons.
-Registration for benefit payments is made at the branch of the cantonal equalisation scheme at the place of residence (except for ZH canton: local authority offices; BS canton: Amt für Sozialbeiträge; GE Canton: Service des prestations complémentaires (SPC) (Supple- mentary Benefits Service).
-Predictions The supplementary benefits reform was adopted by Parliament in spring 2019.
-The limitation of the 2nd pillar capital withdrawal which had been discussed will not be implemented.
-One new feature is the possibility of remaining insured with the existing pension scheme after the age of 58.
-The new provisions are expected to enter into force in 2021.
+Disbursement of supplementary benefits is handled by the cantons.
+Registration for benefit payments is made at the branch of the cantonal equalisation scheme at the place of residence (except for ZH canton: local authority offices; BS canton: Amt für Sozialbeiträge; GE Canton: Service des prestations complémentaires [SPC]).